What is paint protection film (PPF)?

 How big is the US market for ppf?

-US PPF market is ~$420M growing at 10-13% annually.
+A fast-growing US PPF market — one of the quickest-growing lines in the auto-protection category.
 The Polar Tint multi-service model lets operators capture demand across all six service lines from one ticket, smoothing seasonal swings that single-service shops struggle with.

 What's the typical install time for ppf?